deusaquilus/pprint-kotlin/README.md

 ## Usage

+PPrint for Kotlin is avilable in both JVM and Kotlin Multiplatform.
 Add the following to your build.gradle.kts:

 ```kotlin
 implementation("io.exoquery:pprint-kotlin:2.0.0")